 Jordan Henderson – Liverpool (2019/20)

-The latest winner of the accolade, Jordan Henderson was this week named as the FWA Footballer of the Year after captaining Liverpool to a first league title in three decades.
+Jordan Henderson was named as the FWA Footballer of the Year after captaining Liverpool to a first league title in three decades in 2019/20.

 Henderson beat off competition from Manchester City’s Kevin De Bruyne and Manchester United’s Marcus Rashford to scoop the honour, a deserved recognition for a selfless player in a side which won the Premier League with a record seven games to spare.